Top 5 Tips for Choosing the Best Financial Advisor

 So, you’ve decided that you need the help of a financial advisor to make progress on your financial goals, avoid financial pitfalls and/or manage your money.
 As you begin collecting recommendations from friends, querying Google, or asking Alexa to help you find the best financial advisor for your needs, you may find that it’s a much more daunting process than anticipated, especially, if you don’t know the right questions to ask.

 The best way to get started on your hunt for the right financial advisor is to keep it simple.
+The term “financial advisor” is used to describe many different types of professionals, so it can be confusing to assess who’s right for you.
 Yes, amidst the confusing titles (wealth manager, financial advisor, financial planner, broker, investment advisor, etc) and industry jargon lies straight-forward questions that shed light on which advisor can help you achieve your goals.
 So where do you start?

 1. Learn about the advisor’s background and expertise.